dgorodnichenko/lalashop/README.md

 # Lalashop

 This is an example of RESTful WebServer developed using Spring & SpringBoot.
-The server provides endpoints to manage products data of the shop and data of its customers.
+The app provides endpoints to manage the shop products data and data of its customers.
-The server is deployed to Heroku and provides data for an simple example of an internet shop.
-To try a full web go to [https://lalashopper.herokuapp.com/products](https://lalashopper.herokuapp.com/products).
+The app is deployed to [Back4App](https://www.back4app.com)
+You can try one of the endpoints by clicking the link: [https://lalashop1-dgorodnichenko9.b4a.run/api/products](https://lalashop1-dgorodnichenko9.b4a.run/api/products).
+> **Note**
+> Exposing data from db could take a while since the [hosting](https://freedb.tech) with the database has speed limitation in free tariff plan.

+Also you can use [Swagger](https://lalashop1-dgorodnichenko9.b4a.run/api/swagger-ui/index.html#/) to see all endpoints in more convenient way.

+To see frontend page go to [frontend repository](https://github.com/dgorodnichenko/lalashop-frontend)

 ## Content
 - [Technologies](#technologies)